7mind/izumi/doc/microsite/src/main/tut/logstage/00_logstage.md

 LogStage
 ========

-LogStage is a zero-cost structural logging framework.
+LogStage is a zero-cost structural logging framework for Scala & Scala.js

 Key features: